 Many lecturers include interactive activities in their teaching using a voting response system ('Turningpoint').
-If your programme uses Turningpoint, you will be issued with a voting response handset and will be asked to pay a £40 deposit to cover the cost of replacement if the handset is lost or damaged.
+If your programme uses Turningpoint, you will be issued with a voting response handset If your set is lost or damaged, you will be asked to pay for a replacement.
 You should ensure that you take the handset to all classes.
-Cards must be returned to the Finance Office at the end of the course.
+Cards must be returned to Registry at the end of the course.